COSI-Lab/book/src/services/authoritative_dns.md

 mirror.clarkson.edu.
 3600	IN	A	128.153.145.19
 ```

 This means we have control over `*.cosi.clarkson.edu.` and `*.cslabs.clarkson.edu.` domains.
-Remember that this DNS is propogated back to the public DNS servers.
-Please keep the record names apropriate.
+Remember that this DNS is propagated back to the public DNS servers.
+Please keep the record names appropriate.
 If you even slightly question the name, please contact a lab director for their input.

 ## [zones](https://gitea.cosi.clarkson.edu/COSI_Maintainers/zones)

 Our DNS [zone files](https://en.wikipedia.org/wiki/Zone_file) are backed by a git repository on [gitea](../websites/gitea.md).
-While they started seperate in recent years we've strived to have the cosi.clarkson.edu and cslabs.clarkson.edu match.
+While they started separate in recent years we've strived to have the cosi.clarkson.edu and cslabs.clarkson.edu match.

 When adding a new server to the network make sure you remember to add it's ip to the reverse zones.